Nolan88-Keyin/QAP4-Java-Semester3-SD16/README.md

-# QAP 4 - Advanced Java: Persisting Data with a Database and a Text File
+# QAP 4 - Java: Persisting Data with a Database and a Text File

 ## Project Description
 This project demonstrates two common Java persistence techniques: